St. Valentine’s Day: The miracle of love

 In 1590, Zacharias Janssen invented the first microscope.
 In 1677, Antonie van Leeuwenhoek was the first to describe, “wee cavorting beasties,” including human spermatozoa.
 This led to the discovery of the human zygote.

 Each sperm contains about 3 billion bases of genetic information, representing 750 MB of digital information.
 The average human ejaculate contains around 180 million sperm cells.
-So, that's 180 x 10^6 haploid cells x 750 MB/haploid cell = 135 x10^9 Mbytes=135,000 Terabytes.
+So, that’s 180 x 10%5E6 haploid cells x 750 MB/haploid cell = 135 x10%5E9 Mbytes=135,000 Terabytes.
 Without this process happening, the human race would die out in one generation.

 Contemplating this reminded me of Roger Sperry, M.D./neurobiologist and Nobel laureate, author of, “Science and Moral Priority,” and “Yoking Science and Religion.”
 We were connected by a huge synchronicity, which occurred in August 1983.
 Omni magazine published an issue that included Sperry’s discoveries of the human right-brain/left-brain phenomena and a related article, “The Superiority of the Female Brain.”